Evernote/evernote-sdk-ios/README.md

                 NSLog(@"Failed to get note : %@",error);
             }];
 Check the Note browser in the sample app for some sample code.

+### Handling expired Authentication tokens

+You should check for expired auth tokens and trigger authentication again if the authentication token is expired or revoked by the user.

+You can check for expired using `if(EvernoteSession isTokenExpiredWithError:error])` in the error block.

 FAQ
 ---